drunomics/devsetup-docker/README.md

 If you are not using drunomics/drupal-project, rename "env.defaults" to ".env" - docker-compose picks the variables up.

-If you are using `traefik` as an external network, make sure to mark it as one in docker-compose.yml under `networks.traefik.external: true`.
+The default setup is configured to use an external network `traefik` which, as such, will not be created automatically along with other containers.
-This means you are running the `traefik` network independently from the project, e.g. as part of lupus-localdev setup and the project is only meant to attach to the network, but not maintain it.
+If you are not already using `traefik` network on your system create it by running `docker network create traefik`.

 ## Credits